lilgallon/EzAPI/EzProgressBar/README.md

 ## Documentation

-The documentation will soon be available on [n3roo.github.io](https://n3roo.github.io/).
+The detailed documentation is available on the [wiki](https://github.com/N3ROO/EzAPI/wiki).

 ## Contributing